UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 This sort of relationship is termed _mafisa_ in Setswana, enabling poorer members of a community to gain access to cattle in return for looking after them, using their milk and keeping some of the offspring.
 It is, however, a relationship that involves an expectation of loyalty.
 Mokotedi also seems to have assisted Moffat with the work of translation, as well as working as a typesetter at the mission printing press.

 In southern Africa, Mokotedi had been dependent on Moffat.
-Arriving in Britain, he was celebrated as an African Christian and the given the same treatment as other visitors such as Mary, John and Martha in 1804 (Chapter 2), but also more recently Jan Tzatzoe, Andries Stoffels, and James Read junior (Chapter 15).
+Arriving in Britain, he was celebrated as an African Christian and given the same treatment as other visitors such as Mary, John and Martha in 1804 (Chapter 2), but also more recently Jan Tzatzoe, Andries Stoffels, and James Read junior (Chapter 15).
 According to Moffat:

-He was taken to platforms & schools to give addresses and to be admired.
+> He was taken to platforms & schools to give addresses and to be admired.
 He was invited to jaunts, picnics & evening parties.
 He was taken by the arm & led into dazzling drawing rooms, became the toy of the young ladies; & some old ones too, he was politely asked the favour of locks from his hair & mementoes from his pen.[^23]

-At a Juvenile Missionary Meeting at Exeter Hall in March 1840, Moffat introduced Mokotedi, telling the assembled children of his rescue from the field of battle with his mother, when ‘bloody battle axes” had been thrown at Moffat’s head.
+At a Juvenile Missionary Meeting at Exeter Hall in March 1840, Moffat introduced Mokotedi, telling the assembled children of his rescue from the field of battle with his mother, when ‘bloody battle axes' had been thrown at Moffat’s head.
 He also introduced Sarah Roby, a young African girl, buried alive as a baby but rescued and adopted by the Moffats.
 She had been named after the wife of Moffat’s mentor in Manchester, William Roby, and served the Moffats as a maid.
 In England, she was ‘learning the infant school system, with a view to instructing her countrywomen’.[^24]

 When William Wallace Scott painted Moffat in 1842, Mokotedi and Sarah Roby were shown at his feet.
 Mokotedi’s face appears only inches from a copy of the Setswana New Testament, open in Moffat’s hand.
 The book, together with Moffat’s face, hands, and white shirt are bright points of light in an otherwise rather gloomy painting, presumably intended to show Moffat a bringing light into Africa’s ‘heathen darkness’.

 Mokotedi’s posture, in particular, echoes the beseeching attitude taken by an enslaved African in the famous icon of the slavery abolition movement, who asked ‘Am I not a man and a brother?’
 Such images served to connect the anti-slavery movement with a wave of missionary work in Africa.
 Less than a year after the final emancipation of slaves across the British Empire, on 1 August 1838, Thomas Fowell Buxton established the _Society for the Extinction of Slavery and for the Civilization of Africa,_ on 1 June 1840 at Exeter Hall.
-The following year, this sent a major expedition of three Royal Navy steamers up the Niger River in West Africa, with the aim of promoting legitimate commerce alongside Christianity to replace the slave trade.[^25]
+The following year, they sent a major expedition of three Royal Navy steamers up the Niger River in West Africa, with the aim of promoting legitimate commerce alongside Christianity to replace the slave trade.[^25]

 This turn to Africa, after the abolition of slavery, also seems to have impacted a young medical missionary initially inspired by Karl Gützlaff’s call for missionaries to China (Chapter 16).
 Following a series of meetings with Robert Moffat in London, David Livingstone sailed for southern Africa in November 1840.
 He would become the most enduringly famous British missionary of the nineteenth century, and certainly the only one to be granted a British state funeral after his death in Africa in 1873 (see Chapter 21).

 Robert Moffat played an important role in shifting missionary attitudes towards Africa and Africans.
 Unlike Johannes Van Der Kemp and James Read who took African wives, and, according to their critics, even adopted African dress, Moffat carefully cultivated his distance.

-When it had been proposed that Robert Moffat replace James Read as head of the LMS mission at Dithakong in 1820, Robert Hamilton, another resident missionary, noted that Kgosi Mothibi pointed out that “all were not alike, that Mr. Read, I and John Hendrick did not beat the children when they came and plagued us.”
+When it had been proposed that Robert Moffat replace James Read as head of the LMS mission at Dithakong in 1820, Robert Hamilton, another resident missionary, noted that Kgosi Mothibi pointed out that 'all were not alike, that Mr. Read, I and John Hendrick did not beat the children when they came and plagued us.'
 Moffat had only worked in the region for two years, but his reputation already preceded him.[^26]

 Following his appointment, Moffat dismissed a number of African Christians from their formal (and salaried) roles at the mission, including Cupido Kakkerlak, a stalwart of the church at Bethelsdorp who had been Campbell’s ‘travelling director’ in 1813 (Chapter 3).
 Using influence gained at the Battle of Dithakong, Moffat set about moving the mission to Seoding, closer to Kuruman’s natural spring after he returned from the Cape in 1824.